-Glenlola Collegiate is a successful and dynamic grammar school for girls set in the heart of Bangor and serving all of the North Down community.
+Glenlola Collegiate is a successful and dynamic grammar school for girls set in the heart of Bangor and serving all of the North Down and Ards communities.
 As a school we focus all our efforts on being child centred and we have high expectations for each and every one of the pupils in our care.

-We believe that every girl has her own potential and our teachers and staff strive to help each individual to discover and develop these talents to the fullest extent.
+We believe that every girl has her own unique potential and our teachers and staff strive to help individuals to discover and develop their talents to the fullest extent.